 AFA algae contains the minerals iron, zinc, selenium and magnesium.
 As discussed, it also includes plenty of B vitamins, one of which is riboflavin.
 Riboflavin is a helpful nutrient for the metabolism of iron needed for blood cell formation.

 Blue green algae has a soft cell wall that makes it especially easy to digest and is additionally full of live active enzymes which further enhances metabolism and the efficient intake of nutrients.
 This particular characteristic makes BGA a great superfood for malnourished individuals.

-In recent years there has been some controversy that AFA supplements may contain certain toxins like microcystin and BMAA, which are commonly found in certain types of cyanobacteria blooms.
+In recent years there has been some controversy that AFA supplements may contain certain "cyanotoxins" like microcystin and BMAA.
+These are contaminants known to be produced from specific cyanobacteria in their blooming stage.

 BMAA is an amino acid compound found in many species of cyanobacteria all over the planet and is a neurotoxin when consumed in high doses.
-Some people therefore believe AFA to be a possible source of BMAA, which has been linked to neurodegenerative disease.
-It has also been found to a large degree in marine fish as well as in drinking water.
+Under the perfect conditions it can proliferate and pollute wild water sources.
+It has been found to a large degree in marine fish as well as in tapwater.

 This is a live, liquid version that is purchased frozen and must be kept refrigerated before using.
 It is closest to the algae's natural state and is reported to preserve a greater amount of nutrients.
 It has a shorter shelf life of between 7-10 days after defrosted.

 BGA is available in dried form either as a powder or flakes.
 High quality brands are often triple-filtered and use cold temperature drying methods to preserve the natural enzymes present.
 The powder is also encapsulated in gel caps for convenience.

 There are four main brands that we recommend using for the most potent blue green algae benefits.
 All are tested for potential microcystin and other contaminants.

 2) Ancient Sun Crystal Manna - powder, flakes or capsules